Community Health Connections Inc

 Community Health Connections Inc - Fitchburg, MA

 Community Health Connections Inc is a substance abuse treatment center located at 326 Nichols Road in the 01420 zip code in Fitchburg, MA.
 The treatment center accepts men and women.
-It also provides treatment to people with substance use and mental health disorders and people with co-occurring pain and substance use.
-Community Health Connections Inc offers prescription of suboxone, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches at Community Health Connections Inc include dialectical behavior therapy, substance use counseling approach and anger management.
-It also offers family counseling, counseling for groups and hepatitis education.
-In addition, it provides discharge planning, Naloxone and overdose education and outcome follow-up after discharge.
-Community Health Connections Inc provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient services.
+It also provides treatment to people with co-occurring pain and substance use and co-occurring mental health and addiction treatment sufferers.
+Community Health Connections Inc offers methadone and buprenorphine for pain management, suboxone prescription and naltrexone administration.
+Some of the treatment approaches at Community Health Connections Inc include brief intervention services, CBT and REBT.
+It also offers HIV/AIDS counseling, counseling for families and individual counseling services.
+In addition, it provides discharge planning, outcome follow-up after discharge and Naloxone and overdose education.
+Community Health Connections Inc provides outpatient services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.

 Address: 326 Nichols Road, Fitchburg, MA 01420